gschmutz/event-driven-microservices-workshop/09-vehicle-tracking-application/README.md

 You can use the Schema Registry UI on <http://dataplatform:28102> to view the Avro Schema created by ksqlDB.

-**Note:** You can shortcut this workshop here by skipping the integration of System B and jump directly to
+**Note:** You can shortcut this workshop here by skipping the integration of System B and jump directly to [Step 5](https://github.com/gschmutz/event-driven-microservices-workshop/tree/main/09-vehicle-tracking-application#step-5---pull-query-on-vehicle-tracking-info-device-shadow).

 ## Step 3 - Integrate System B